Yulissa-Aguila/phase-0-completing-assignments-codegrade/README.md

 - Click the GitHub logo button (the 'OctoCat') in Canvas; we will show you exactly which button this is soon.
-- Create a personal copy (a 'fork') of the assignment into your GitHub account.
+- Create a personal copy (a 'fork') of the assignment into yonpur GitHub account.
 - Download your personal copy to your computer (referred to as 'cloning').
 - Complete the required work.
 - Push your completed code back up to your GitHub repo.